serokell/blog-posts/typescript-for-haskellers/article.md

 #### Working with immutable objects

-Although you can now get immutable objects, usually you don't need them as they are.
+Although you can now make immutable objects, usually you don't need them as they are.
 You want to do some actions on them and make new immutable objects.
 To do that, you can construct new objects by hand or use the `Writable` utility type, but it is not that simple.

 Fortunately, there are libraries that can help you deal with this issue.

-The first one (and the most powerful) is [immer](https://immerjs.github.io/immer/), which is used for immutable state flow.
+The most powerful is [immer](https://immerjs.github.io/immer/), which is used for immutable state flow.
 Immutable data there is not copied but shared in memory.
 In other words, `immer` gives you the ability to work with a draft copy of your data and not worry about mutability.
 After all the changes are done, it will produce an actually immutable state.
 It also has helpers for React.

-Here's an example of it's use:
+Here's an example of its use:

 ```typescript
 type A = Immutable<